 In June 2015, the FASB issued ASU No. 2015-10, "Technical Corrections and Improvements."
 The amendments in this update cover a wide range of Topics in the Codification.
-The reason for each amendment is provided before each amendment for clarity and ease of understanding.
 Transition guidance varies based on the amendments in this update.
 The amendments in this update that require transition guidance are effective for all entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2015.
 Early adoption is permitted, including adoption in an interim period.
 All other amendments will be effective upon the issuance of this update.
 The adoption of the amendments requiring transition guidance is not expected to have a material impact on the Company's financial position or results of operations.
-The adoption of the amendments effective upon issuance of the update did not have a material impact on the Company's financial position or results of operations.
+The adoption of results of operations.